rsabaric/wats1030-intro-to-unix/nix_scavenger_hunt.md

 drwxr-xr-x  6 user root  101 Jun 29 03:45 wats3020-mad-libs
 drwxr-xr-x  7 user root  115 Jul  3 16:37 wats3020-sandwich-machine

 * The `man` ("manual") command tells you more about how any given command works. (*WARNING:* CodeAnywhere does not support the man command.
 You can click the following link to complete this task: http://man.he.net/).
 Run `man` to see instructions about how to use `man`.
-Then use `man` to learn what the `a`, `l`, and `h` options mean when used with the `ls` command. *Write down what those options do?* The man ls displays the manual page for the item or program.
+Then use `man` to learn what the `a`, `l`, and `h` options mean when used with the `ls` command. *Write down what those options do?*

+The man ls displays the manual page for the item or program.
 The 'a' command displays all the of manual intro pages.
 The 'l" decompresses the files.
-Lastly, the 'h' command
+Lastly, the 'h' command seems to show where a symlink points.

 * Commands can also take *arguments*, which are usually the names of files or locations that you want the command to work with.
 Try running `ls /` to see what files are in the *root* directory of the filesystem. *What files and directories do you see listed?*

+bin  boot  dev  etc  home  lib  lib64  media  mnt  open-jdk-source-file-location  opt  proc  projects  root  run  sbin  srv  sys  tmp  usr  var

 * A Unix filesystem has a few special shortcuts to refer to specific locations. `/` indicates the *root* of the filesystem, meaning the top-most directory in the filesystem hierarchy.
 Use the `cd` ("change directory") command to move to the root directory.
 (Hint: Use `man` to look up the `cd` command if you have any issues) *Then run `pwd` and paste the output here:*

+user@810583208b96:/projects$ cd
+user@810583208b96:~$ pwd
+/home/user
+user@810583208b96:~$

 * Another special shortcut in Unix is the `~` location.
 This indicates the *user root* directory, meaning the top-most directory in the hierarchy that comes below your user account.
 Use `cd` to move to `~`. *Run `pwd` and paste the response here:*

+/home/user

 * Change directory into the `challenge_files` directory.
-Use `ls` to find only the files with a `.demo` pattern. *How many files do you find?*
+Use `ls` to find only the files with a `.demo` pattern. *How many files do you find?* This function does not seem to be working for me.

+user@810583208b96:~$ challenge_files
+bash: challenge_files: command not found user@810583208b96:~$ ls apache-maven-3.3.9  che  entrypoint.sh  group.template  passwd.template  tomcat8
+user@810583208b96:~$

 * Use the `cd` command to move "up" one directory. *Where are you in the filesystem now?*
-* Press the up arrow on your keyboard. *What just happened?*
+* Press the up arrow on your keyboard. *What just happened?* it changed to cd
-* Press the up arrow a few more times. *What do you see?*
+* Press the up arrow a few more times. *What do you see?* I see everything I had just entered previously.
-* Run the `history` command. *What do you see?*
+* Run the `history` command. *What do you see?* 1  ls / 2  /
+    3  cd
+    4  pwd
+    5  cd
+    6  ~
+    7  pwd
+    8  challenge_files
+    9  cd
+   10  challenge_files
+   11  ls
+   12  cd
+   13  up
+   14  history

 ### Observing the System

-* Discover what account you are logged into using the `whoami` command. *What username are you currently using?*
+* Discover what account you are logged into using the `whoami` command. *What username are you currently using?* I am only getting the result 'user'

 * Discover who else is on your system with the `who` command. *Are any other users using your system?
-If so, list them here:*
+If so, list them here:* There is none listed.

 * How long has your system been running?
-Use `uptime` to see, and *paste the result here:*
+Use `uptime` to see, and *paste the result here:*  19:42:58 up 3 days, 11:36,  0 users,  load average: 0.42, 0.62, 0.91
 * Run `ps aux` and review the results.
 (Hint: Use `man` to learn more about the `ps` command and options.) *How do you interpret what you see here?*
 * Run `top` and review the results.
 (Hint: You may need to use `ctrl-c` to get out of this app.) *How do you interpret what you see here?*